Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Mindful Creations

 National Alliance on Mental Health Minnesota (NAMI MN) and Silverwood Park partner to offer a monthly arts-integrated support group for anyone experiencing a mental health condition.
 This support group is dedicated to helping participants build resilience through creative experiences, facilitated peer discussion and reflection, and connection to the natural world.
-Phone Number to register (651) 645-2948
+Phone Number to register (651) 645-2948.
+Free.

 My Child & Me: Eco Art—Basket Weaving & Pond Study